tigthor/kokocrypt/README.md

-# KokoCrypt Enhanced
+# @tigthor/kokocrypt

-A robust, quantum-resistant encryption layer for Node.js, NestJS, Kafka, and browser clients.
+Robust, quantum-resistant encryption for Node.js, NestJS, Kafka, and browser clients.
 Works in traditional Node servers and is easy to adopt in Next.js (Node runtime) for API routes and server components.

 ## Features